grempe/secretsharing/README.md

     # from the cloned repository code.
     rake install

+## Semantic Versioning
+This Gem, and its version number, tries its best to adhere to the 'Semantic Versioning 2.0.0' strategy espoused at : <http://semver.org>

 ## Contributing

+	IMPORTANT
+    Please do not change the VERSION number within your commits.
+    Please include tests that are passing 100% within your commits.
+    Please ensure that you maintain 100% test code coverage as reported by 'coco' which is run after every `rake test` automatically.
+    Please run the `rubocop` tool to ensure you are consistent with Ruby style guidelines for this project.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

 ## Copyright